newparad1gm/homework-fe-main/packages/interface/src/charts/WaterfallChart/ASSIGNMENT-01.md

 - Create a GitHub repository, push the original assignment to `main`, create a branch with your submission and open a PR.
 Your Trace contact will provide users to add as contributors to the repository for review.
 - Ensure Storybook is correctly set up for local running.

+### Response

+- Used recharts to render the chart, will require `pnpm i` on the interface package again
+- Added rendered image example [Waterfall chart rendered example](/images/waterfallchart_rendered.png)